oodler577/FreePublicPerlAPIs/README.md

 10. NO `TRIAL` module uploaded to CPAN
 11. Versions must start at `1.0.0` or _very near_ that if you anticipate some changes
 12. Modules must be _complete_ (hence the preference for `1.0.0`
+13. Modules and cli client must be _zero conf_ (no configuration files required)

 # FAQ